Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewDrive.md

 ## If the hard drive is new

 This section is for new hard drives containing no data.
 If your drive already has data on it, following the instructions below will destroy your data.
+Instead, go to the "For all drives" section

 ### Find a name for your drive